Stackclash/5e-vault/5. Mechanics/Rules/Variant Rules/Downtime Activity Crafting A Magic Item.md

 Magic items are the DM's purview, so you decide how they fall into the party's possession.
 As an option, you can allow player characters to craft magic items.

 The creation of a magic item is a lengthy, expensive task.
 To start, a character must have a formula that describes the construction of the item.
 The character must also be a spellcaster with spell slots and must be able to cast any spells that the item can produce.
 Moreover, the character must meet a level minimum determined by the item's rarity, as shown in the Crafting Magic Items table.
-For example, a 3rd-level character could create a [[/5.
-Mechanics/Items/Wand Of Magic Missiles.md|wand of magic missiles]] (an uncommon item), as long as the character has spell slots and can cast [[/5.
-Mechanics/Spells/Magic Missile.md|magic missile]].
+For example, a 3rd-level character could create a [[5.
+Mechanics\Items\Wand Of Magic Missiles.md|wand of magic missiles]] (an uncommon item), as long as the character has spell slots and can cast [[5.
+Mechanics\Spells\Magic Missile.md|magic missile]].
 That same character could make a +1 weapon (another uncommon item), no particular spell required.

 You can decide that certain items also require special materials or locations to be created.
-For example, a character might need [[/5.
-Mechanics/Items/Alchemists Supplies.md|alchemist's supplies]] to brew a particular potion, or the formula for a flame tongue might require that the weapon be forged with lava.
+For example, a character might need [[5.
+Mechanics\Items\Alchemists Supplies.md|alchemist's supplies]] to brew a particular potion, or the formula for a flame tongue might require that the weapon be forged with lava.

 **Crafting Magic Items**